 An investment attorney from Erez Law, PLLC can represent you in your margin or leverage case.
 Most people don’t know where to look for evidence of investment fraud or how to navigate the complex legal process.
 Making a mistake can negatively affect the outcome of your case and cost you severely.

-If you suffered financial losses due to your broker’s excessive use of margin, call Erez Law, PLLC, or reach out to us online for a free consultation with one of our nationwide margin and leverage attorneys to learn more about how we can help.
+If you suffered financial losses due to your broker’s excessive use of margin, call Erez Law, PLLC, or reach out to us online for a free consultation with our nationwide leverage law firm to learn more about how we can provide margin abuse legal help.